Altitude Camp, Who we are

 DNS, DDoS & WAF

 Cloudflare DNS is DDoS protection for domain resolution.
 It sits behind the same 25 Tbps network that protects over 13 million Internet properties from attacks.
 Cloudflare constantly monitors the Internet for new vulnerabilities.
 When they find threats that apply to a large portion of users, they automatically apply WAF rules to protect their Internet properties.
-They take care of tracking state-of-the-art hacking techniques so we can focus on what we do instead of protecting you from would-be attackers.
+They track state-of-the-art hacking techniques so we can focus on what we do instead of protecting you from would-be attackers.
 Cloudflare’s Privacy Policies: https://www.cloudflare.com/privacypolicy/